Remember the time when you thought of a marketing campaign that would skyrocket your growth?

 It's almost impossible to figure which piece of detail we missed.
 Remember your developer friend trying to find that missing semicolon among twelve thousand lines of code?

-Yep, it's that hard!
+Yep, this is that hard!

 I was in the exact situation four years ago when I was teaching myself the As and the Bs of web marketing.